Zerene Stacker Known Issues

 The folder you need to remove is in the “application data” area of your profile.
 Go to Start > Run and open %APPDATA%.
 This will open a Windows Explorer to view a folder named something like “C:\Documents and Settings\username\Application Data” or “C:\Users\username\AppData\Roaming”.
 Within that folder, select and delete the folder named ZereneStacker.

 On Macintosh OS X, dragging the application bundle to the trash leaves behind some state information in other files and folders, so that reinstalling the program will not restore the program to a factory-fresh condition.
 To get back to a factory-fresh condition, you must manually remove one folder and the files it contains, before reinstalling.
 The folder you need to remove is ~/Library/Preferences/ZereneStacker, where ~ denotes your account's home directory.
 Note that the ~/Library folder is normally hidden.
 To open it, hold down your keyboard's Option (Alt) key while selecting Go > Library in a Finder window.
-Be careful that you do not remove other folders in ~/Library/Preferences, as these contain settings for other programs.
+Once you have the ~/Library folder, then find and go into the Preferences folder.
+From there, the ZereneStacker folder will be at the bottom of the list, or very close to it.
+Be careful that you do not remove other folders or files in ~/Library/Preferences, because these contain settings for other programs.

 Note that removing ~/Library/Preferences/ZereneStacker will also uninstall your license key, so be sure you have a copy of that saved first.
 If you do not already have a separate copy of your license key, you can make one by running Zerene Stacker and extracting the key using copy/paste at Options > Registration.

 On Linux, it is the same situation as on Macintosh OS X except that the folder you need to remove is ~/.ZereneStacker (note the dot – this directory is normally “hidden”).